 Breakfast is served!
 This best banana muffins recipe is so easy, delicious, and dare I say nutritious?
 Great for using up overripe bananas and an (optional) swirl of cinnamon and sugar mixed right into the top makes every bite as good as the last.

 Want all the muffin recipes?
 Me too!
-Start with these popular muffin posts: Lemon Poppy Seed Muffins (with the BEST lemon glaze!), Carrot Cake Muffins, yummiest Bran Muffins, Zucchini Bread Muffins, and Carrot Cake Muffins.
+Start with these popular muffin posts: Carrot Cake Muffins, Raspberry Crumb Muffins, and Baked Cinnamon French Toast Muffins.

-Is there a better grab-and-go treat than a muffin?
+Is there a better grab-and-go treat than banana muffins?
 I think not.
 And I simply do not make them enough, that’s all there is to it!
-But this past weekend I wanted to make up a big batch of muffins because we needed a few morning’s worth of simple breakfasts.
-Something that even the littlest one could help herself to (so long as someone is there keeping her honest at only getting one).
+But this past weekend I wanted to make up a big batch of easy banana muffins because we needed a few morning’s worth of simple breakfasts.

 - Baking powder

 - Plain Greek yogurt or sour cream